hbctraining/Training-modules/RShiny/README.md

 - Create apps that take a variety of input formats, including test, checkboxes, dropdown menus and sliders
 - Visualize text, figure and table output using an RShiny App
 - Upload data into an RShiny app
-- Design the user interface for an RShiny App
 - Discuss the various hosting options for RShiny Apps

 ## Contents